 In 2017, Barnard’s Presidential Task Force on Diversity & Inclusion released a set of recommendations to the administration and Board of Trustees, including the formation of a staff council to provide a more formal mechanism for communication between all levels of staff and the senior leadership of the College.

-BSAC shall be the advisory body of the staff of Barnard College and shall advocate for the staff members’ interests as stakeholders at Barnard College.
+BSAC is the advisory body of the staff of Barnard College and advocates for the staff members’ interests as stakeholders at Barnard College.
 Specifically, the objectives of BSAC shall be to:

 - Provide a channel of communication between staff and the President and administration;